Code-Institute-Submissions/alternative-RW2020-1/README.md

 # Credits
 ## Content
 -	All the content for this page was written by myself except the disclaimer text.
--	I use the sponsor logos from the official RW site.
+-	I use the sponsor logos that are hosted by the official RW site.
 -	The disclaimer text is a general one that I got from https://www.ecoinvent.org/disclaimer.html
 ## Media
 -	The pictures that I used are made by me and my friend in de pictures.